 South Carolina Injury Statistics Infographic

-Injuries are common in our state of South Carolina, and you may be surprised at the numbers.
+Injuries are common in South Carolina, and you may be surprised at the numbers.
 Please review our infographic for personal injury statistics in South Carolina.
-Please see below for more SC injury statistics in detail.
+If you’ve been injured in a personal injury accident you should contact the experienced personal injury attorneys at The Jeffcoat Firm today for a free consultation.

 Injuries are common in our state, and you may be surprised at the numbers.
 Please review our infographic for personal injury statistics in South Carolina.